Core-RJ/GUI-version-of-Color-BW-Separator-for-PDF/README.md

 - This is the desctiption file from the oringinal author :RicePasteM , my version has added a friendly-using GUI, and still using MIT license
 - Thanks to oringinal author RicePasteM again!
+- Portions of this code were developed with the assistance of artificial intelligence tools.

 ---